Starter Packs

 on Psych Patient Civil Rights / “Mad Pride”

-NEW!
-My opinion essay for Assigned Media on covering mainstream psychiatry as a science journalist, given my own “biases” (identities, experiences, diagnoses).
-Also see, my ‘21 article for The Cut about the psychiatric patient civil rights movement until then — especially when it comes to the public and media’s frequently repeated errors.
+My recent opinions essay for Assigned Media on covering mainstream psychiatry as a science journalist, given my own “biases” (identities, experiences, diagnoses).
+Also see, my article for The Cut about the psychiatric patient civil rights movement — especially when it comes to the public and media’s frequently repeated errors.

 Again, my big feature for The Believer mag (published fall ‘24) on the self-identified electroshock survivors and these same debates, focused upon perhaps psychiatry’s most controversial treatment still in use.